- City Hall

 Public Lodging License for:

 Hotel / Motel– A building or structure where one or more rooms are made available to travelers / non-residents.
 Allowed in some commercial zones.
 An annual inspection and Public Lodging License are required.
 Click on the links below for more information about Hotels & Motels.

 Short Term Rentals:

-Short Term Rental (aka "Air BNB") – A dwelling unit offered for rent in part or in its entirety for less than 30 consecutive days per occupant.
+Short Term Rental (aka "Airbnb") – A dwelling unit offered for rent in part or in its entirety for less than 30 consecutive days per occupant.
 A Short Term Rental Certificate of Compliance is required.
-Click on the links below for more information about Short Term Rentals.
+Click on the links below for more information about short term rentals.

-Non-Owner Occupied - The owner does not live here, and they rent the entire home to visitors.
+- Investor Owned - The owner does not live here, and they rent the entire home to visitors.
 This is often a vacation home or second home.
 This is allowed:

-Tulip Time - A dwelling that is offered in part or in its entirety for not more than 10 days during the designated Tulip Time festival in May.
+- Tulip Time - A dwelling that is offered in part or in its entirety for not more than 10 days during the designated Tulip Time festival in May.
 No inspection or certificate are required.

-Tulip Time Short Term Rentals.
+- Tulip Time Short Term Rentals